jeshraghian/snntorch/docs/tutorials/tutorial_5.rst

 In this tutorial, you will:

 * Learn how spiking neurons are implemented as a recurrent network
 * Understand backpropagation through time, and the associated challenges in SNNs such as the non-differentiability of spikes
 * Train a fully-connected network on the static MNIST dataset

-.. raw:: html

 ..